 Three years of social studies (6 semester credits) are required to graduate.
+(Including American History, World History, American Government and 1 Central Lyon elective credit.)

-Students who complete a regular session in the Legislative Page Program of the general assemble at the state capitol will be credited 1⁄2 credit of Social Studies.
+Students who complete a regular session in the Legislative Page Program of the general assemble at the state capitol will be credited 1/2 credit of Social Studies.

-AMERICAN HISTORY (RAI Core Course)

-Required for Sophomores

-Students will study American History from reconstruction to the present.
-Students will be expected to gain an understanding of the present day U.S. and the world by studying the social, political, economic, military, and geographic events and trends of the past.
+AMERICAN HISTORY (RAI Core Course) Required for Sophomores 2 Credits Full Year Course Includes May Term Students will study American History from reconstruction to the punderstanding of the present day U.S. and the world by studying the 1 0 understanding of the present day U.S. and the world by studying the social, political, economic, military, and geographic events and trends of the past.

-AMERICAN GOVERNMENT (RAI Core Course)

-Required for Seniors
+AMERICAN GOVERNMENT (RAI Core Course) 1 Credit One Semester Course Required for Seniors No May Term